pdatta1/PathRouting/tasks.md

     - I want to have my algorithm acknowledge a node is blocked (meaning there's an entity placed in that path)

+    - building a seperate algorithm to fit in a multi agent path planning.